nickhatz10/Data-Structures-and-Algorithms/README.md

 # Needleman-Wunsch Algorithm:
 Algorithm I developed which recreates the Needleman-Wunsch Global Sequence Alignment Algorithm.
 This algorithm also uses the BLOSUM50 matrix for scoring and assumes a gap penalty of -8.
 Time Complexity: O(m*n)

+# DSA More LeetCode Practice:
+This file contains Python solutions that I developed in order to solve various LeetCode problems.
+Each solution has the problem number commented at the top.
+I also included in-depth comments to make it easy to follow my logic behind solving the problem.
+There is also Python code for a few common algorithms at the very end, such as DFS, BFS, and Binary Search.

 # LeetCode Problems:
-This file contains Python solutions that I developed in order to solve various LeetCode problems.
+This file contains more Python solutions that I developed in order to solve various LeetCode problems.
 Each solution has the problem number at the top with the description of the problem as well.
 I also included in-depth comments to make it easy to follow my logic behind solving the problem.

 # Wordle Helper: